CarlesRa/electron-angular-starter-template/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Start Electron Window

-Run `ng build` to build the project.
+Run `npm run electron` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Make Electron executable

+Run `npm run make` for create executable file

 ## Running unit tests